solarwinds/solarwinds-apm-ruby/README.md

 # order to initiate tracing.
 Oboe::Config[:tracing_mode] = 'through'

-# You can remove the following line in production to allow for
-# auto sampling or managing the sample rate through the TraceView portal.
-# Oboe::Config[:sample_rate] = 1000000

 # You may want to replace the Oboe.logger with whichever logger you are using
 # Oboe.logger = Sinatra.logger
 ```

-Note: If you're on Heroku, you don't need to set `tracing_mode` or `sample_rate` - they will be automatically configured.
+Note: If you're on Heroku, you don't need to set `tracing_mode` - it will be automatically configured.

 Make sure that the oboe gem is loaded _after_ Sinatra either by listing `gem 'oboe'` after Sinatra in your Gemfile or calling the `require 'oboe'` directive after Sinatra is loaded.